0xSero/partisia-docs/docs/smart-contracts/programmers-guide-to-smart-contracts.md

 ### `#[callback]`

 Has to be linked with an `#[action]` macro in order to be called.
-In practise this is done by combining the implicitly created constant of the corresponding callback-annotated function with a call to an event group builder's with_callback() function.
+In practice this is done by combining the implicitly created constant of the corresponding callback-annotated function with a call to an event group builder's with_callback() function.